-Page 23 the questions (which often took the form of long statements of personal opinion) unduly prolonged the meetings, without significant benefit to the committee's consideration, complaints having been made by members about the lengthy of some meetings; This is not what has prolonged the meetings as there is a 30 minute time frame for public questions.
-What has prolonged meetings are too many applications or complicated applications on one agenda.
-NAG members have put forward the view that 'Public Questions' should be renamed 'Questions and Statements by the public.'
-There could still be the 3 minute limit per speaker and the 30 minutes overall.
-The East Devon DC Constitution Para 8 is suggested as a particular preferable substitute. on occasion some questions were clearly inappropriate, including defamatory or offensive comments and in the absence of notice, it was difficult for the chair to stop the questions/Statements. the use of public questions at planning committee was not common place for LPAs dealing with development control applications.
+dealing with development control applications.
 MDDC should retain Public Questions/Statements.
 However, it was recognised that the planning committee was the most well attended public meeting and the public valued that right which at times provided the committee with additional information pertinent to its consideration of the application.
-In order to address the legitimate concerns it is proposed to require advance written notice of the question to 100 words per question.
-The majority of NAG members do na gree with a requirement to submit questions in advance on agenda items although it could be 'advice' and encouraged.
+In order to address the legitimate concerns it is proposed to require advance written notice of the question (in line with informal requests for such since Covid restrictions and to limit each question to 100 words per question.\(\) The majority of NAG members do not agree with a requirement to submit questions in advance on agenda items although it could be 'advice' and encouraged.
 The 3 minute rule is considered sufficient restriction and there is no support for the 100 word limit.
-Council Procedure Rule summary [T&FG proposed change of CPRs as at 1 April 2020] Response from Non-Aligned Group as at 18 April (in italics) Full Council: Right of members to Retain as it is subject amends for clarity / ease The T&FG concluded with some redrafting and additions for clarity/ ease of understanding of the current right at full council, the rule should be retained ii ; and in the case of all other meetings, speak and ask of understanding non-members' involvement in meetings should remain a matter for chair's discretion subject to questions at meetings See notes under relevant ward members being able to speak in person at planning committee.
-Agreed in principal by most they attend section below. but some do feel that any Member should be allowed to speak if they wish to contribute at most meetings [Planning excluded except for Ward Members.]
+Council Procedure Rule [T&FG proposed change Response from Non-Aligned Group as at 18 April (in italics) summary of CPRs as at 1 April

+Full Council: Right of members to speak and ask questions at meetings they attend

+Retain as it is subject of understanding See notes under relevant section below.

+The T&FG concluded with some redrafting and additions for clarity/ ease of understanding of the amends for clarity / ease | current right at full council, the rule should be retained"; and in the case of all other meetings, non-members' involvement in meetings should remain a matter for chair's discretion subject to ward members being able to speak in person at planning committee.
+Agreed in principal by most but some do feel that any Member should be allowed to speak if they wish to contribute at most meetings [Planning excluded except for Ward Members.]
-Page 24